mikewlcheung/metaIntro/3level.md

 Number of estimated parameters: 1
 Degrees of freedom: 55
 -2 log likelihood: 434.2075
-OpenMx status1: 1 ("0" or "1": The optimization is considered fine.
+OpenMx status1: 0 ("0" or "1": The optimization is considered fine.
-Other values indicate problems.)
+Other values may indicate problems.)
 ```

 * Mixed-effects model